policies and nonprofit statement

 Donor Privacy -

-The Organization for Autism Research does not share donor information, be it telephone numbers, e-mail addresses, or mailing addresses with other organizations or individuals of any kind.
+The Organization for Autism Research does not share, sell or trade any online or offline donor information, be it telephone numbers, e-mail addresses, or mailing addresses with other organizations or individuals of any kind.
 The only e-mails or mailings you will receive will be in regards to information you have requested or inquired.

 With respect to Ad Servers: We do not partner with or have special relationships with any ad server companies.